 In middle age, perhaps we begin to respect the fleeting quality of life and have a family to consider.
-In considering why life insurance might make more sense at this time in life, consider its two forms: to use as a one-time pay out in the event of your death: to use as an investment, accumulating interest over the period of the policy.
+In considering why life insurance might make more sense to buy at this time in life, consider its two forms: to use as a one-time pay out in the event of your death: to use as an investment, accumulating interest over the period of the policy.

 Life insurance is an agreement that, upon the death of the insured, the insurer agrees to pay a benefit to a stated recipient.
 The agreement also states that the insured, during the period of coverage pays the insurer an amount in the form of monthly premiums.

 If an individual is between jobs, or in transition, a temporary form of life coverage, called “term life” can be instituted.
-In this situation, the insured is under a life insurance policy for a finite period of time, and death is not expected or imminent.
+In this situation, the insured is under an insurance policy for a finite period of time, and death is not expected or imminent.